CityOfPhiladelphia/phila.gov/wp/wp-content/plugins/mb-relationships/readme.txt

 3. Database structure

 == Changelog ==

+= 1.10.6 - 2021-07-14 =
+- Fix reciprocal relationships not working with terms.
+- Fix querying multiple relationships with relation AND not working.
+- Fix bug when a post and a user have the same ID.
+- Fix admin columns, API and WP_Query not returning posts when the post type has exclude_from_search = true.
+- Improve performance by not checking relationship table each time a page loads.

 = 1.10.5 - 2020-08-17 =
 - Fix SQL error when relationship ID contains dashes